 Interstate High Speed Rail System Needed

-American companies built the world’s largest rail infrastructure for freight, intercity passengers and streetcars.
+American companies built the world’s best rail infrastructure for freight trains, intercity passenger trains and streetcars.
 Government added world-class seaport, roadway and airport infrastructure.
-That combined infrastructure helped propel America to become the world’s largest economy in the 20th century.
-Unfortunately, powerful opponents arose who limited conversion of streetcars to Rapid Transit and intercity passenger rail to High Speed Rail.
-By under-building that infrastructure essential to 21st century mobility, smog levels have persisted, greenhouse gases have increased, and every American pays a Traffic Congestion Tax. — Thomas Dorsey, Soul Of America
+In the 20th century, that salad of transportation infrastructure helped America become the world’s largest economy.
+Along the way, opponents arose who limited conversion of streetcars to Rapid Transit and conversion of intercity passenger rail to High Speed Rail.
+By under-building Rapid Transit and High Speed Rail, smog levels persist, greenhouse gases increase, and every American pays a Traffic Congestion Tax in the 21st century. — Thomas Dorsey, Soul Of America

-• We’ve invested a lot in Washington-NYC-Boston corridor, but it still not High Speed Rail
+• We’ve invested a lot in Amtrak, but it still isn’t High Speed Rail

 • We don’t need Interstate High Speed Rail because widening Interstate Highway solves congestion